LOLBAS-Project/LOLBAS-Project.github.io/api/index.md

 **Type**: File per entry

 Finally, it is possible to access the raw YAML files via GitHub.
-The structure can be seen via the <a href="https://github.com/LOLBAS-Project/LOLBAS/tree/master/yml">GitHub interface</a>.
+The file structure can be found on <a href="https://github.com/LOLBAS-Project/LOLBAS/tree/master/yml">GitHub</a>.